 - Export defaultKeyValueDiffers to private API

 Angular 8 has introduced with a bunch of workflow and performance improvements and a lot has changed in the framework under the hood in terms of tooling.
 Comparing Angular 6 vs Angular 7 vs Angular 8 Finally, Angular 8 released with ivy rendering which Angular team was along with updated angular core framework, Angular Material, and the Command Line Interface or CLI.

 Ivy is a major part of this release, and it took most of the effort from Angular 6 to release it.
+Ivy is a long thought feature of Angular 8 vs Angular 7 where Ivy was still under active development.
 Ivy is a new rendering engine that will produce smaller bundle sizes But it's not recommended to start using it in production not just yet.
 Know more about what is ivy?

 Lazy loading is based on the concepts of Angular Routing and Angular 8 added support for dynamic EcmaScript imports in router configuration as it helps bring down the size of large files by lazily loading the files that are required.